elephants and leaders

 Whew.
 This one is a humdinger these days.
 This elephant isn’t even invisible and it gets ignored.
 In fact, many leaders just stare at the elephant and shake their head and go “oh well, there’s that damn elephant but there’s nothing I can do about it.”

 It’s crazy.
-I have written about this before and, yes, I am going to generalize … but … this doesn’t have anything to do with “this generation’s work ethic” or “young kids just don’t have the same attitude as we did” (gosh, anyone reading that I would hope would feel old if they know they have said it themselves) … this is about leadership.
+I have written about this before and, yes, I am going to generalize, but this doesn’t have anything to do with “this generation’s work ethic” or “young kids just don’t have the same attitude as we did” (gosh, anyone reading that I would hope feels old if they know they have said it themselves) — this is about leadership.

 It’s not about being cool or wearing flip flops to work to show you ‘relate’ to the generation.